bjj/2x_laser/README.md

 Installation
 ============

-This is based on an installed copy of the EMC2 Ubuntu 10.04 LTS Live CD.
+This is based on an installed copy of the LinuxCNC Ubuntu 10.04 LTS Live CD.

 Install the custom laser pulse HAL component.
 The first command installs the necessary tools in case you don't have them.
 For more information see http://wiki.linuxcnc.org/emcinfo.pl?ContributedComponents

-    sudo apt-get install emc2-dev build-essential
+    sudo apt-get install linuxcnc-dev build-essential
     sudo comp --install laserfreq.comp

 The configuration will not work without that component installed.